-To ensure timely patient access Bladder & Bowel and Speech & Language Therapy waiting lists SystmOne project for diary ÷: to Speech & Language, Pulmonary Rehab and Bladder & Bowel Service.
-Bladder &amp; Bowel and Speech &amp; Language Therapy Walting lists continue to exceed clinically identified timeframes.
-Delivery of action plans has been limited due to long term sickness (B&amp;B) and staffing changes (SLT).
+S To ensure timely patient access to Speech & Language, Pulmonary Rehab and Bladder & Bowel Service.
+Bladder & Bowel and Speech & Language Therapy waiting lists continue to exceed clinically identified timeframes.
+Delivery of action plans has been limited due to long term sickness (B&B) and staffing changes (SLT).
 SLT have made some progress in completing patient triage within target timeframe to better establish level of risk to patients when waiting.
 Pulmonary Rehab service is now offering patient choice of either once a week or twice a week classes, informed by clinical assessment.
-Review of remote B&amp;B containment product service has been delayed due to long term sickness. use is due to commence to inform SLT trajectory modelling.
+Review of remote B&B containment product service has been delayed due to long term sickness.
+SystmOne project for diary use is due to commence to inform SLT trajectory modelling.
 B&B trajectory modelling completed.
 Adults Portsmouth To deliver equitable, sustainable Palliative Care, with improved quality across the ICP.
 Programme group meetings now well established, with collaborative working embedded at a senior leadership level.
 Transformation clinical lead role appointed, and induction completed.
 A series of Leadership Forum Workshops have been commenced with Band 7 Leaders to develop and deliver plans, including Single Point of Contact.
 Joint Solent / SHFT "bitesize" training sessions now delivered to community nursing.
 Development of Breathlessness diagnostic hub and improve cardiorespiratory pathways.
 Service mobilised.
-Bid submitted to refocus and expand remit of Hublet to support incidental findings in Targeted Lung Health Checks, supporting Primary Care &amp; Acute Partner.
+Bid submitted to refocus and expand remit of Hublet to support incidental findings in Targeted Lung Health Checks, supporting Primary Care & Acute Partner.
 This will continue to deliver against quality priority of improved diagnostic pathways, to a slightly different cohort of patients.
 Heart Failure Point of Care Testing pilot now underway.
-Respiratory skills assessment underway in UCR &amp; community teams to inform plans for enhanced pathways.
+Respiratory skills assessment underway in UCR & community teams to inform plans for enhanced pathways.
 Adults Portsmo uth To fully integrate PRRT to ensure a seamless transition across services.
 Most PCC staff now have an honorary contract that enables them to access Solent training system.

 Review of rehab & reablement offer within Portsmouth to ensure appropriate skill mix and capacity for growth including patient engagement.
-Working with ICB/PRRT looking at how we report capacity &amp; demand with new electronic boards.
-Due a further review of Rehabilitation &amp; Reablement services in Portsmouth.
-Using digital solutions to support delivery of rehabilitation Appropriate data collection to improve service delivery.
-Dedicated support in place for data collection and reporting.
+Working with ICB/PRRT looking at how we report capacity & demand with new electronic boards.
+Due a further review of Rehabilitation & Reablement services in Portsmouth.
+Using digital solutions to support delivery of rehabilitation Appropriate data collection to improve service delivery. • Dedicated support in place for data collection and reporting.
 To define staffing requirements for each element of PRRT.
 Re-organisations of teams has delayed skill mix review Learning needs analysis planned.
 To work in partnership with Adult Social Care and Health to increase the community bed provision within the city to an environment more conducive to health and wellbeing.
-Jubilee House closed on the 28 th September 2022.
-The unit was relocated to the first floor of Harry Sotnick House on Saturday 1 st October 2022.
+Jubilee House closed on the 28th September 2022.
+The unit was relocated to the first floor of Harry Sotnick House on Saturday 1st October 2022.